open5gs/open5gs/.github/SECURITY.md

 * Proof of concept, if available
 * Potential impact

+## Scope

+This policy covers security vulnerabilities in the source code of the open5gs/open5gs repository, including the network function implementations and the bundled WebUI.

+The following are generally considered out of scope:

+* Vulnerabilities in third-party software or dependencies
+* Issues caused by deployment or configuration choices outside Open5GS
+* Reports generated only by automated scanners without demonstrated impact
+* Theoretical issues without a realistic threat model or attack scenario

 ## Supported Versions

 Users are encouraged to use the latest stable release of Open5GS.